-As a feature of the Internet Protocol Suite, IP PBX is a set of communications protocols used to set up and tear down VoIP calls between two or more users.
+As a feature of the Internet Protocol Suite, IP PBX is a set of communications protocols used to set up and tear down internet VoIP phone calls between two or more users.
 Key features include Auto Attendants, voice messaging, Interactive Voice Response, Call Routing, and Record Management.
 Modern PBX systems also offer advanced telephony features such as voicemail, caller ID, call forwarding, conferencing, simulating, presence management, and Unified Communications.

 In general terms, a Private Branch Exchange (PBX) is any type of telephone system that operates via Local Area Networks.
 In businesses today, there are numerous options available for business owners that want to have this type of telephony system.
 At the same time, most companies are experiencing an increase in their employees.
 This means that if your business is already using a PBX, it will need upgrading to accommodate more phones and users.
 If you are considering purchasing one for your office or if you need more help understanding what they do, there are some benefits of PBX systems that you should consider first.

 A very important aspect of PBX usage is not only allowing businesses to communicate with each other but also providing them with specific applications that allow for increased productivity between departments or offices that may be located miles away from each other.
 One of its main functions is to route incoming calls from outside sources to internal extensions where they can be answered or directed to voicemail.
 This way, you do not have to make each employee purchase their own phone system or line to receive incoming calls; one phone is all that is needed.
 Click here https://www.m1.com.sg/business/solutions/managed-applications-solutions/pbx for more information